AMOUR [Sh-K-Boom 4003]

 For Amour, Legrand avoided his melodic-pop style of Cherbourg, Les Demoiselles de Rochefort and Summer of '42, turning instead to an Offenbach-like opéra bouffe.
 And he did his part extremely well; the music moves along effortlessly, with more than several delights along the way.

+The same cannot be said for Jeremy Sams, who did the English-language translation (from the original by Didier Van Caulwelaert).
+The lyrics are very helpful on the CD, where they keep us informed about the complexities of the action.
+From the stage, though, all those words were as a cudgel.
+There was no time at the Music Box to sit back and relax, to savor the music, to breathe in what should have been a Parisian atmosphere.
+Information — in the form of song lyrics — was hurled across the orchestra pit like a relentless cascade of machine-gun fire.
 Imagine, if you will, W.S.
 Gilbert in Montmartre.
 Not a good fit.
 Gilbert doesn't belong in Paris; it's a question of style, not craft.
 Gilbert's lyrics call for a tongue-twisting precision, which Sams seemed to aspire to.
 (In some places, he seemed to perspire to it as well.)
 "Rhymes, I got rhymes," he seems to be saying, like Alfred Drake in Kismet.
 Triple rhymes, quadruple rhymes and more.
 Which worked, I'm afraid, against the material.

 Not only were the lyrics English in style, they also fought against time and place.
 Almost the first thing we heard from the heroine — delectably performed by Melissa Errico, by the way — was that she wonders why David Niven lives with Errol Flynn.
 Excuse me for living, as some musical comedy mother once said, but does (or, rather, did) David Niven live with Errol Flynn?
 Were David Niven and Errol Flynn popular in Paris in 1950?
 Did your typical, cloistered Parisian convent-bred girl know who David Niven and Errol Flynn were?
 Oh — she's now she's talking about Jean Cocteau and Jean Marais.
 They were French, certainly.
 But Greta Garbo and Howard Hughes?
 And Frank Sinatra in Montmartre in a silver Chevrolet?
 In what language does "Sinatra" and "Montmartre" rhyme, anyway?
 Sams, in the same sentence, rhymes "Chevrolet" with "Charles Trenet."
 Trenet was a songwriter; he wrote that wonderful song "La Mer" (known in English as "The Sea" and "Beyond the Sea").
 But when was the last time you heard anyone use Niven and Flynn and Cocteau and Garbo and Sinatra together, along with a silver Chevrolet, in 12 bars?